skrollme/homebridge-eveatmo/README.md

 This plugin's basic structure and most of its basic code is a fork (ok, lets say "copy") of [homebridge-netatmo](https://github.com/planetk/homebridge-netatmo).
 So big thanks to @planetk and all the other contributors of this project.

-Also big thanks to @gomfunkel and @simont77 for [this gist](https://gist.github.com/gomfunkel/b1a046d729757120907c) and its fork, @KhaosT for [this gist](https://gist.github.com/KhaosT/e365acfd589ce840a403), @mplewis for [this gist](https://gist.github.com/mplewis/def678dc4b6e63a86905) and @0ff for [this (almost) working Eve Weather imitating homebridge-plugin](https://gist.github.com/0ff/668f4b7753c80ad7b60b)
+Also big thanks to @gomfunkel and @simont77 for [this gist](https://gist.github.com/gomfunkel/b1a046d729757120907c) and its [fork](https://gist.github.com/simont77/3f4d4330fa55b83f8ca96388d9004e7d), @KhaosT for [this gist](https://gist.github.com/KhaosT/e365acfd589ce840a403), @mplewis for [this gist](https://gist.github.com/mplewis/def678dc4b6e63a86905) and @0ff for [this (almost) working Eve Weather imitating homebridge-plugin](https://gist.github.com/0ff/668f4b7753c80ad7b60b) and once again special thanks to @simont77 for his endurance in digging deeper in Eve's custom characteristics and its protocols.

 ## what else